rencap12/WEB103-GamesListicle/README.md

 ## Notes

 Describe any challenges encountered while building the app or any additional context you'd like to add.
+- Plan interactions with backend based on client navigation.

 ## License